TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 Above example lets :php:`NodeFactory` find and compile some data from "subContainer", and merges the child result with its own.
-The helper methods :php:`initializeResultArray()` and :php:`mergeChildReturnIntoExistingResult()` help with combining CSS and JavaScript.
+The helper methods :php:`initializeResultArray()` and :php:`mergeChildReturnIntoExistingResult()` help with combining CSS and `JavaScript`:pn:.

 An upper container does not directly create an instance of a sub node (element or container) and never calls it directly.
 Instead, a node that wants to call a sub node only refers to it by a name, sets this name into the data